MA-C/Peter-Piper/README.md

 __3. Install__
 <br>
-We used curl to get Java 8 Update 60 on to the target computer in a temporary directory.
-Then we used the installer bash command featured in the OS X command line to install the .pkg we fetched.
+We used `cURL` to get Java 8 Update 60 onto the target computer in a temporary directory.
+Then we used the `installer` bash command featured in the OS X command line to install the .pkg we fetched.
 This is the correct command for this particular task because it skips the graphical installer meaning it can run behind the scenes without target knowledge.

 <br>

 __4. Cleanup__
 <br>
-We first remove the temporary directory used to store the java package during install then we use the bash command sed to remove the target from the sudoers list.
+We first remove the temporary directory used to store the Java package during install, then we use the bash command `sed` to remove the target from the sudoers list.

 <br>

-__5. Function trap__
+__5. Function `trap`__
 <br>
 This is used to ensure the completion of the command.